Beauty Q&A: What’s the Difference Between Toners and Astringents?September 28, 2022

-What is a toner and an astringent?
+What Is a Toner and an Astringent?

 According to the experts, toner and astringent are formulated very differently and serve completely different purposes.
-“The main differentiator between an astringent and toner is the ingredients,” says Dr. Adam Friedman, Associate Professor of Dermatology at George Washington University School of Medicine and Health Sciences in New York.
+“The main differentiator between an astringent and toner is the ingredients,” says Dr. Adam Friedman, associate professor of dermatology at George Washington University School of Medicine and Health Sciences in New York.
 “Toners often contain glycerin and some form of glycol, which both draw water into the skin to help soothe and buffer its pH levels.”

-Astringents on the other hand, are much more potent, alcohol-based and designed to remove excess oil from the skin, adds Dr. Friedman.
-Because of this, they have a tendency to dry out your complexion.
+Astringents, on the other hand, are more potent, alcohol-based and designed to remove excess oil from the skin, adds Dr. Friedman.
+Because of this, they have the potential to dry out your complexion.
 “Astringents reduce the acid mantle in your skin as well as the pH balance,” says Cox.
-“You can’t ‘overdose’ on toner, but you can definitely ‘overdose’ on astringent.”
+“You can’t ‘overdose’ on toner, but you can definitely ‘overdose’ on an astringent.”